-Marinated Tomato Salad
+Italian Tomato Salad

 This post may contain affiliate links.
 Please read our affiliate disclosure.

-Why You’ll Love This Marinated Tomato Salad
+Why You'll Love Italian Tomato Salad

-One of the quickest salads you can make: It comes together in 15 minutes or less.
+One of the quickest salads you can make: It comes together in 10 minutes and can be made in advance.

 Key Ingredients